Thomasstycke/Thomasstycke.github.io/index.md

 <br>

 <p style="text-align: justify; text-justify: inter-word;">
-Figure 2 highlights the critical nature of certain violation groups, notably Temperature Control, Staff Hygiene, and Chemical Safety.
-Notably, despite its high frequency, Facility Sanitation does not emerge as the most critical violation group, suggesting that it may not be as critical to address compared to other violations.It's noteworthy that while Temperature Control ranks as the third most frequent violation, Figure 2 reveals it to be among the most critical.
+<a href="#figure2">Figure 2</a> highlights the critical nature of certain violation groups, notably Temperature Control, Staff Hygiene, and Chemical Safety.
+Notably, despite its high frequency, Facility Sanitation does not emerge as the most critical violation group, suggesting that it may not be as critical to address compared to other violations.It's noteworthy that while Temperature Control ranks as the third most frequent violation, <a href="#figure2">Figure 2</a> reveals it to be among the most critical.
 This contrast suggests a nuanced understanding of violation severity beyond mere frequency.
 </p>

 <b style="text-align: justify; text-justify: inter-word;">